-- Be sensitive in your handling of disruptive, disrespectful, or difficult behaviours you don't know the reasons why someone is acting up, and Loves-Me-Not could be a difficult topic for some people. - Do not embarrass students who act up. - Approach them quietly about their behaviour. - Direct their attention to ground rules (Focus area 1) and give them the opportunity to correct themselves or to go to a referral room.
+- Be sensitive in your handling of disruptive, disrespectful, or difficult behaviours you don't know the reasons why someone is acting up, and Loves-Me-Not could be a difficult topic for some people. - Do not embarrass students who act up. - Approach them quietly about their behaviour. - Direct their attention to ground rules from Activity 0.2 and give them the opportunity to correct themselves or to go to a referral room.